fuad023/geocrisis/README.md

 # GeoCrisis
+APOLOGISE: Here I am writing my very first markdown language, so you are requested to view it in code perspective for intended formatting.

 The whole point of this project is to mimic the game Geometry Wars.

 The project "GeoCrisis" has the following features: